jpdery/moobile-core-doc/Source/Classes/Control/NavigationBarItem.md

 ### setTitle(title) {#setTitle}

 Sets the title using either a string or `Moobile.Text` instance.
-When provided with a string, this methods creates a `Moobile.Text` object and assign the given string as its text.
+When provided with a string, this method creates a `Moobile.Text` object and assign the given string as its text.

 #### Parameters: